 Configure CentOS/RHEL firewall

-Redis Enterprise Software (RS) installation on CentOS/RHEL 7 automatically creates two firewalld system services:
+When you install Redis Enterprise Software on CentOS or RHEL, it automatically creates two firewalld system services:

-- A service named redislabs, which includes all ports and protocols needed for communications between cluster nodes.
+- A service named redislabs, which includes all ports and protocols needed for communication between cluster nodes.

-- A service named redislabs-clients, which includes the ports and protocols needed for communications external to the cluster.
+- A service named redislabs-clients, which includes the ports and protocols needed for external communication (outside of the cluster).

 These services are defined but not allowed through the firewall by default.
-As part of the installation process, the installer prompts you to confirm auto-configuration of a default (public) zone to allow the redislabs service.
+During Redis Enterprise Software installation, the installer prompts you to confirm auto-configuration of a default (public) zone to allow the redislabs service.

-While this process makes the installation process simple and straightforward, if the machine’s network environment is not secured it could be considered to be insecure, for example by means of an external firewall, EC2 Classic security groups.
+Although automatic firewall configuration simplifies installation, your deployment might not be secure if you did not use other methods to secure the host machine’s network, such as external firewall rules or security groups.
 You can use firewalld configuration tools such as firewall-cmd (command line) or firewall-config (UI) to create more specific firewall policies that allow these two services through the firewall, as necessary.